The Application Process

 - Eligibility quiz: This aide will help determine whether or not an organization or project is eligible for funding.

 - Application form: This application form will request only information necessary for the initial assessment of a proposal.
-The applicant will be able to save and return to the application at any time.
-When the application form is completed, an immediate acknowledgement will be sent to the applicant.

 - Initial review: Every application will be carefully examined.
 Should the Foundation decide to bring a proposal to the next step, the applicant will receive instructions on how to prepare a more detailed proposal.
 If your proposal cannot be funded at this time, it may be retained for future consideration.
 Or, if it falls outside of our granting guidelines it may be declined right away.
-Applicants can expect a response within four to five weeks.

 - Extensive review: The Foundation will thoroughly review all application materials.
 Depending on the complexity of a grant proposal, this review process may last several months and involve ongoing communication between the Foundation and the applicant.
 After the process, certain proposals will be presented to the Board.